Amankhan-mobipixels/Mobipixels-Mediation/README.md

 Activity:  inAppReview()
 fragment:  requireActivity().inAppReview()
 ````
-//How to use ADS Mediation
+**How to use ADS Mediation**

 AdsMediation.initialize(this, true)  //initialize ads in onCreate of splash screen and if you want to disable ads in app you should set value as false (by default its true)

-**use these maven url's in settings.gradle**
+//use these maven url's in settings.gradle
 dependencyResolutionManagement {
     repositoriesMode.set(RepositoriesMode.FAIL_ON_PROJECT_REPOS)
     repositories {